mindscope-world/ZeroG-Linux/README.md

 # MacDictate

-A local macOS dictation app using MLX Whisper and Gemini.
+A local macOS dictation app using MLX Whisper.

 ## Features
 - **Local Transcription**: Uses `mlx-whisper` for fast, private transcription on Apple Silicon.
-- **Smart Formatting**: Post-processes text with Google Gemini (optional) for punctuation and structure.
 - **Global Hotkey**: Toggle recording with `Left Control`.
 - **Background Mode**: Can be run via Automator as a service.